Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 When baking cupcakes, muffins, or cakes, it is easier for me to pour out contents by mixing in a measuring cup with a spout.
-I use the 48 oz. one and it works great, avoids all mess.

 I have found it easy to fill cupcakes with a scoop 1/2 cup measuring cup.
 It is so easy and leaves no mess.

 Use an ice cream scoop to fill cupcake liners without spilling and making a mess.